workdojos/Dojos-Fresh-Hugo-Theme/content/bartenders/ethics.md

 ---
-title: Ethical Framework for bartendersbartenderss Working in the Bartending And Hospitality  Industry
+title: Ethical Framework for Bartenders Working in the Bartending And Hospitality  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo